-Taught over 3 hours using tutor facilitated socratic learning, tutor-led practise sessions, mini lectures, group work and audio-visual presentations.
+Taught over 3 hours using tutor facilitated socratic (interactive) learning, tutor-led practise sessions, mini lectures, group work and audio-visual presentations.
 This is a has some interactive elements and is an emotionally engaging learning experience.

 No previous experience or training is necessary.
 Participants will be asked to self- reflect and empathise with a person having thoughts of suicide.
 There is no expectation on participants to share personal experiences.

 Who should attend?